manicmachine/jpass/README.md

 ## Installation
 While Swift supports all major operating systems, JPass currently only supports macOS since it leverages macOS-specific APIs to access the local keychain.
 This may change in the future if there's enough demand.

 JPass is a self-contained binary so it can be installed anywhere.
-The recommended method is:
+The recommended method is via [Homebrew](https://brew.sh):

+`brew install manicmachine/jpass/jpass`

+Alternatively, I also release jpass as a signed pkg for easy deployment:

 1. Download the [latest release](https://github.com/manicmachine/jpass/releases/latest)
 2. Run the provided PKG, which will install `jpass` to `/usr/local/bin/jpass`